 When someone is doing community for growth, they have to understand the target user as well as the target market.
 The target users need everything very well.
 What will work for Gen Z users will not work for the household women or small business owners.
 This understanding is the first block of foundation for a community.

-And by gaining this understanding, they decided that it fits them right to have a community, to bring all their users together, and help them network with each other.
+By gaining this understanding, they decided that it fit the right to have a community, to bring all their users together, and to help them network with each other.
 That is where the community played a massive role, even in defining use cases for their brand.
 In Aditi's words, "When you have a community, you can talk to your top funnel."

-She explains how they would not have gotten to know that OTT was the topmost expense.
-Through the community conversations, even before their expenditure started happening, their users were always talking about Euphoria and Stranger Things, etc. They observed those conversations and that helped them a lot with their growth.
+She explains how if not for the community, they would not have learnt that OTT was the topmost expense.
+Through the community conversations, even before their expenditure started happening, their users were talking about Euphoria and Stranger Things, etc. They observed those conversations and that helped them a lot with their growth.

 Aditi believes that FamPay has been able to grow its ecosystem for the Founders via Community.